Uploading your files

 There's an hourly limit (see below) on the number of files that can be uploaded.
 If you're hitting your limit, consider throttling FileZilla to upload files slower.
 Assuming your images are 500 KB each and your FTP limit is 2,000 files per hour, an upload limit of 250 KiB/s will transfer 1,800 files per hour.
 Adjust the rate as you need.

-You can use FTP to upload large numbers of files per hour.
+You can use FTP to upload large, though limited numbers of files per hour.
 If you need to upload more files per hour, you can use S3, which has higher limits.

 Rate limits for Enterprise and Business accounts: